-After studying more than a hundred Slow Lane movements over the past decade, I found that what really unifies the Slow Lane is not what they do, but how these movements go about changing things.
-To avoid the kind of negative effects of the Fast Lane, the slow-laners adhere to a set of principles that guide their actions.
-My research led me to five Slow Lane Principles that stood as both universal and timeless.
+After studying more than a hundred Slow Lane movements over the past two decades, I found that what really unifies the Slow Lane is not what they do, but how these movements go about changing things.
+To avoid the kind of negative effects of the Fast Lane, these slow-laners adhere to a set of principles that guide their actions.
+My research led me to five Slow Lane Principles that stood out as universal and timeless.
 You will recognize them throughout the examples in this book.
-They are simple, but practiced in sophisticated ways by people, movements, organizations and even governments.
+They are simple, but can be practiced in sophisticated ways by people, movements, businesses, organizations, and even governments.

-Not sacrificing inclusion, participation or sustainability for the sake of speed.
+Don’t sacrifice inclusion, participation, or sustainability for the sake of rushing to action.
 The Slow Lane strives to find solutions for everyone, in keeping with the ancient slogan “Nothing about us, without us”, brought to life by disability activists around the world in the 1990s.
-Iceland did just that, when during the financial crisis it resisted the impulse to restore the old order and instead invited citizens to rewrite the constitution (see Story #3).
+Iceland did just that, when during the financial crisis it resisted the impulse to restore the old order, and instead invited citizens to rewrite their constitution.
 Holding the urgency is to know that rushing to action won't get us there faster.
-See all stories about Holding the Urgency.

 Slow Lane Principle #3: Share the agency.

-Creating an environment for even the least prepared or informed people to have the capacity, capability and power to choose freely if they wish to join, contribute and exert their power.
-User Voice heard, trained and empowered prisoners in a new way that gives them agency in their rehabilitation journey (see Story#1).
-In the Slow Lane, this empowerment is practiced with patience and care, meaning that this invitation to lead meets people where they are, and remains open to anyone, at all times.
-See all stories about Sharing the Agency.
+Don’t impose your answers.
+Create an environment in which even the least prepared people can find comfort and have the capacity, capability, and power to choose freely if they wish to join, contribute and exert their power.
+User Voice engages and trains prisoners to give them a say in their rehabilitation journey.
+In the Slow Lane, empowerment is practiced with patience and care, meaning that this invitation meets people where they are, and remains open to anyone, at all times.

-Curiosity makes the Slow Lane more inclusive and allows its audacious visions to emerge.
-Curiosity has three elements.
-First, movements unlearn preconceptions to open up to new ideas and collaborators.
-Second, communities seek inspiration from outside their immediate reality, for example in science or other movements.
-Third, communities maintain the space for their members to let their vision for change emerge.
-Without curiosity, User Voice might have become an activist prison rights movement against prisons, feeding on frustrated prisoners (see Story #1).
+Don’t lock into a single answer.
+Curiosity makes the Slow Lane more inclusive and allows transformative visions to emerge.
+Curiosity lets us unlearn our preconceptions and open up to new ideas.
+Curiosity also lets us seek inspiration from outside our immediate reality, for example from science or other movements.
+Without curiosity, User Voice might have become an activist prison rights movement that works against prisons, feeding on frustrated prisoners and their families.
 Instead, their lived experience and research revealed opportunities to work with prison leaders to improve outcomes for all.
-Curiosity helps movements retain the flexibility to find common ground, instead of getting caught up on a single solution.
-See all stories about Curiosity.
+Curiosity helps movements retain the flexibility to find common ground.

-These Slow Lane Principles have been adopted so widely because they give communities a lot of freedom to pursue whatever mission they have.
-They allow for diversity of thought and mission whilst maintaining some shared principles that allow us to collaborate.
-They also create the kind of human dynamics we naturally enjoy, and empower us to change things whilst minimizing harm to others.
-Also, they have proven to make the Slow Lane resilient in the face of countless challenges and tempting opportunities.
-As we dive into the stories in this book, we will discover the beauty and sophistication by which these principles have been applied.
-The Slow Lane is all the more remarkable because it has no prescribed ideology, manifesto, law or regulation.
-The Slow Lane has evolved as a practice because this is what works and comes natural to so many.
+The Slow Lane Principles make us more resilient in the face of countless challenges and tempting opportunities.
+As we dive into the stories in The Slow Lane, we will discover the beautiful and sophisticated ways in which these principles have been applied.
+This is all the more remarkable because the Slow Lane has no prescribed ideology, manifesto, law or regulation.
+It has evolved as a practice because it works, and comes naturally to so many.